The Gymnosperm Database

 Taxonomic notes

 Syn: P. merkiana Gordon; P. sumatrana Junghuhn (Farjon 1984), P. finlaysoniana Wall. ex Blume 1847 (Farjon 1998).
 P. latteri Mason, previously considered conspecific, is now treated as a separate species (Farjon 1998).
+The two taxa have very similar appearance, but P. latteri seedlings have a grass stage and it occupies a different distribution within somewhat different habitat; as such it could reasonably be called either a sister species, or a subspecies of P. merkusii.

 Description

 Tree 30-50(70) m tall and 60-80 cm dbh with straight bole level to upcurved branches, the open crown changing from conical to rounded as the tree ages.
 Bark thick, rough, gray-brown or reddish-brown, deeply fissured, forming small rounded plates on the lower part of the trunk; thin and flaky in upper crown; all bark thin on trees from some areas at higher altitude (Tapanuli prov., Sumatra) where grass fires are infrequent.
 Branches mostly multinodal.
 First year branches brownish and glabrous.
 Leaves dark green, 2 per fascicle, 15-25 cm long, slender, rigid, persistent 2 years, sheaths persistent; dried leaves 60-90 mg per fascicle (c.f. over 100 mg in P. latteri).
 Cones singly or in pairs with short stalks, 4.5-9(11) cm long, with a rounded base, green ripening orange-brown, maturing after 2 years.
 Scales of the first year cone spineless.
 Mature cone cylindrical or long-ovate, with pedicel about 1cm long; scales rhomboid, with a thick, glossy, sometimes furrowed apophysis and a prominent transverse keel; umbo slightly concave.
 Seeds small, ovate, slightly flat, bearing a thin wing, 7.5 mm, 15-20 mm with wing (Cooling and Gaussen 1970, Farjon 1984, de Laubenfels 1988, FIPI 1996).
+See GarcĂa Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Distribution and Ecology

-Vietnam, Cambodia, Philippines, Malaysia and Indonesia.
-In Malesia, found in N & C Sumatra, and in the Philippines, on Mindoro I. and Zambales prov., Luzon I. In Vietnam found in large stands or in small groups at Lai Chau, Son La, Lang Son, Bac Thai, Ha Bac, Quang Ninh, Thanh Hoa, Nghe An, Ha Tinh, Quang Binh and Thua Thien Hue provinces, but mainly in Kon Tum and Lam Dong provinces.
+Viet Nam, Cambodia, Philippines, Malaysia and Indonesia.
+In Malesia, found in N & C Sumatra, and in the Philippines, on Mindoro I. and Zambales prov., Luzon I. In Viet Nam found in large stands or in small groups at Lai Chau, Son La, Lang Son, Bac Thai, Ha Bac, Quang Ninh, Thanh Hoa, Nghe An, Ha Tinh, Quang Binh and Thua Thien Hue provinces, but mainly in Kon Tum and Lam Dong provinces.
 It has the most southerly distribution of any pine and is the only pine occurring south of the Equator, to 2.10° S in the Barisian Range of Sumatra.
 It is found at elevations of (0)800-2000 m, usually in open, savannah-like areas that are frequently burned by native peoples, but also in tropical broadleaf forest.
 The best-developed forests are to be found around Lake Toba in northern Sumatra (Mirov 1967, Farjon 1984, de Laubenfels 1988, FIPI 1996).

 In areas of frequent fire, seedlings of this species may develop a "grass stage."
 See the "Remarks" section HERE for details on "grass stage" growth.

 This is a light-demanding, heat- and drought-tolerant tree, growing well on sandy and red soils.
-In north Vietnam, this species is one of the principal tree species planted on bare or bushy hills, having the function of protecting against erosion and land-deformation.
+In north Viet Nam, this species is one of the principal tree species planted on bare or bushy hills, having the function of protecting against erosion and land-deformation.
 Young trees are slow-growing during the first five years, later rather fast-growing.
 From 15 years onward, the resin can be harvested.
 Natural regeneration is good, especially on open lands.
 Flowers in May-June; cones mature in October-November of the following year (FIPI 1996).
 USDA hardiness zone 10.

 Zone 10 (cold hardiness limit between -1°C and +4.4°C) (Bannister and Neuner 2001).